composer-js/service-core/docs/reference/classes/objectfactory.md

 ▸ **getInstance**\<T>(`nameOrType`: any): T

-*Defined in src/ObjectFactory.ts:242*
+*Defined in src/ObjectFactory.ts:263*

 Returns the object instance with the given unique name.
+Unique names take the form `<ClassName>:<InstanceName>`.
+It is possible to only specifiy the `<ClassName>`, doing so will automatically look for the `<ClassName>:default` instance.
+It is also possible to pass the class type directly, in which case the instance will be searched by `<ClassName>:default`.

 #### Type parameters: